ARM-software/psa-arch-tests/api-tests/docs/sw_requirements.md

 - Cross Compiler toolchain  : GNU Arm Embedded Toolchain 7.3.1 or Arm Compiler 6.14
 - Build tools               : CMake 3.15

-**Note**: To compile the test suite code, at least one of the above supported compiler toolchains
+**Note**: To compile the test suite code, The Host Compiler Toolchain and at least one of the above supported compiler toolchain
         must be available in the build environment.

 ### Setting up a shell to enable compiler toolchain after installation